 As you can see, the toxic substance causing us to experience alcohol flush reaction is also causing us serious long-term harm because of our liver’s inability to break it down.

-So, why can’t we break down acetaldehyde like normal consumers of alcohol?
-The problem lies with an obscure liver enzyme that goes by the name of ALDH2.
+Why is it that people with Asian flush can’t we break down acetaldehyde like normal consumers of alcohol?
+The problem originates from an obscure enzyme that goes by the name of ALDH2.

 2.2.
 What is the ALDH2 enzyme?

-The ALDH2 enzyme is responsible for breaking down acetaldehyde into harmless acetate.
-As we’ve seen above, not only does it protect us from the likes of Asian glow, but it also ensures we are not exposed to the long-term carcinogenic effects of acetaldehyde.
+As we’ve seen above, not only does this protect us from the likes of Asian glow, but it also ensures we are not exposed to the long-term health effects of acetaldehyde exposure mentioned above.

-But the guys at SRQ Labs didn’t stop there.
-You see, whilst the enzymatic deficiency is permanent, it doesn’t mean the function of the enzyme can’t be boosted to break down acetaldehyde like any normal healthy liver.
+However, whilst the enzymatic deficiency is permanent, it doesn’t mean the function of the enzyme can’t be assisted in such a way that enables it to break down acetaldehyde like any normal healthy liver.

 3. Symptoms of Alcohol Flush Reaction

 As Alexi points out in the video, the most embarrassing symptom of Asian flush is a bright red face, usually accompanied by slight swelling around the flush affected areas.